French cruiser Villars: Service history

 Villars was laid down at the Arsenal de Cherbourg (Cherbourg Naval Base) on 9 July 1875, and she was launched on 21 August 1879.
 She was commissioned to begin sea trials in 1881, including full power testing carried out on 10 June.
 Her testing was completed in early July that year, and on 10 July, she was reduced to the 2nd category of reserve.
 She was recommissioned on 20 January 1882 for a deployment to what was to become French Indochina in East Asia.
 At that time, the unit also included the ironclad Victorieuse, the unprotected cruisers Volta and Kersaint, and the gunboat Lutin, and the unit was commanded by Rear Admiral Charles Meyer.
 Tensions in the region had risen considerably, particularly after the Battle of Hanoi in April.
 As a result, significant reinforcements under Rear Admiral Amédée Courbet were dispatched in early 1883 to strengthen French naval forces in the area as the Tonkin campaign got underway.
 With the arrival of Courbet's reinforcements, the unit was re-designated the Far East Squadron.
+In April, Villars contributed a landing party to reinforce the unit commanded by Henri Rivière at Hanoi.
+The men were later involved in the Battle of Paper Bridge in May.